Christopher Martin (singer): Biography

-Born in Back Pasture, St. Catherine, 14 February 1987, to Cleveland and Maxine Martin, Martin attended the Watermount All-Age School and later went on to graduate from St. Jago High School.
-During high school years, he developed a love for dramatic arts and sports.
-In 2003, Martin graduated with various awards and accolades.
+Born in Back Pasture, St. Catherine, 14 February 1987, to Cleveland and Maxine Martin, Martin attended the Watermount All-Age School and later went on to St. Jago High School.
+There, he developed a love for dramatic arts and sports.
+He graduated in 2003.

-After winning the Digicel Rising Stars competition, Martin participated in Digicel's Christmas promotion in 2005.
-His debut single "Love Is All We Need" formed part of the promotional campaign.
-Martin became the first Digicel Rising Stars Alumni to have a hit single on the charts in Jamaica.
-Shortly after, he won the Digicel Rising Stars title in 2005.
+Two years later, he won the Digicel Rising Stars title in 2005.
+After this, Martin participated in Digicel's 2005 Christmas promotion.
+After his debut single "Love Is All We Need," part of the promotional campaign, was released, he became the first Digicel Rising Stars Alumni to have a hit on the charts in Jamaica.